wavemotion-dave/DS994a/README.md

 * 32K RAM Expansion built-into the base console emulation
 * SAMS at full 1MB for the DSi (and above) and 512K for the older DS/DS-Lite units
 * MBX, Mini-Mem and Super Carts supported with extra RAM.
 Use Options to select cart type
-* Save and Load State
+* Save and Load State (one slot per game)
 * High score saving for up to 10 scores per game
 * Full mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
 * Virtual TI-99/4A keyboard with classic stylings just the way you remember it
-* Disk Support for DSK1, DSK2 and DSK3 up to 360K each using a modification for the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
+* Disk Support for DSK1, DSK2 and DSK3 up to 360K each using the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
 * The TI Speech Synth is not fully emulated - but there are built-in speech samples for the following games: Parsec, Alpiner, Moonmine, Buck Rogers, Star Trek, MASH, Bigfoot, Superfly, Microsurgeon, Fathom, Sewermania, and Borzork.

 Copyright :